Brian Capron

 Brian Capron (born 11 February 1947) is an English actor who trained at the London Academy of Music and Dramatic Art.
+He first came to public attention through his role of the teacher Mr Stuart "Hoppy" Hopwood in Grange Hill from 1980 to 1983.

-He is best known for his role as serial killer, Richard Hillman, in the long-running ITV soap opera, Coronation Street, from 2001 to 2003.
-He had previously appeared in the series as the social worker Donald Worthington in 1981–1982, 1986.
+He is best known for his role as serial killer Richard Hillman in the long-running ITV soap opera Coronation Street from 2001 to 2003.
+He had previously appeared in the series as the social worker Donald Worthington in 1981–1982, and 1986.
+He reprised the role of Richard briefly in 2024 for the exit of Gail Platt (Helen Worth).

-Background
+Other notable TV credits include: Z-Cars, Dixon of Dock Green, Angels, The Sweeney, Blake's 7, Tales of the Unexpected, Full House, Shoestring, Bergerac, Casualty, Birds of a Feather, Murder Most Horrid, The Bill, Taggart, Peak Practice, Judge John Deed, Crocodile Shoes, Minder, EastEnders, and Where the Heart Is and Emmerdale Farm.